Medical Payments Coverage (MedPay): What It Is & How It Works

 What's the best MedPay coverage amount to purchase?

 The ideal MedPay coverage amount depends on your health insurance deductible and financial situation.
-If you have a high-deductible health plan with a $5,000 or higher deductible, consider purchasing $5,000 to $10,000 in MedPay coverage — the cost difference is minimal (typically just $2–$5 more per month).
+If you have a high-deductible health plan with a $5,000 or higher deductible, consider purchasing $5,000 to $10,000 in MedPay coverage — the cost difference between tiers is often minimal.
 For those with comprehensive health insurance and low deductibles, $1,000 to $2,500 may suffice.
 If you have no health insurance, purchase the maximum available coverage to protect yourself from catastrophic medical bills.
+Remember, the average car accident generates approximately $15,000 in medical costs.

 Does using MedPay raise my car insurance rates?

 Filing a MedPay claim on its own does not typically raise your car insurance premiums.
 Because MedPay is a first-party, no-fault coverage, your insurer processes the medical claim without penalizing you for the accident.
 Premium increases occur separately when an at-fault liability determination is made.
-This means you can use your MedPay benefits freely after an accident without worrying that doing so will drive up your rates at renewal.
+This means you can generally use your MedPay benefits freely after an accident without worrying that doing so will drive up your rates at renewal — though it's always wise to confirm this with your specific insurer, as policies can vary.